Simon Peter Engurait

-Simon Peter Engurait (born August 28, 1971) is a Ugandan-born American Catholic prelate who serves as Bishop of Houma-Thibodaux.
-He has studied and worked in the US since 2007.
+Simon Peter Engurait (born August 28, 1971) is a Ugandan American Catholic prelate who serves as bishop of Houma-Thibodaux in Louisiana.

+Biography

 Early life and education

-Engurait was born in Ngora, Eastern Uganda, the seventh of fourteen children.
-One of his brothers is a Catholic priest and another sibling is a religious sister.
+Engurait was born on August 28, 1971, in Ngora, Uganda, the seventh of fourteen children.
+One of his siblings is a Catholic priest and another is a religious sister.
 He studied at St. Peter's College in Tororo and earned a bachelor's degree in political science and public administration from Makerere University in Kampala in 1995.
-Engurait then obtained a Master of Business Administration from Maastricht School of Management in the Netherlands.
+Engurait then obtained a Master of Business Administration degree in 1999 from the Maastricht School of Management in Maastricht, Netherlands.

-In 2007, Engurait moved to the United States to study theology, earning a Master of Divinity from Notre Dame Seminary in New Orleans, Louisiana, in 2013.
+In 2007, deciding to become a priest, Engurait moved to the United States to study theology.
+He earned a Master of Divinity degree from Notre Dame Seminary in New Orleans, Louisiana, in 2013.

 Priesthood

-Engurait was ordained to the priesthood on May 25, 2013, by Bishop Sam Jacobs.
-His pastoral assignments included service as associate pastor at the Cathedral of St. Francis de Sales in Houma, St. Genevieve Parish in Thibodaux, and Christ the Redeemer Parish in Thibodaux.
-He became pastor of St. Bridget Parish in Schriever in January 2017.
+Engurait was ordained to the priesthood for the Diocese of Houma-Thibodaux at the Cathedral of St. Francis de Sales in Houma on May 25, 2013, by Bishop Sam Jacobs.
+After his ordination, the diocese assigned him as an associate pastor at the cathedral parish.
+He was transferred in 2015 to St. Genevieve Parish in Thibodaux.
+One year later, the diocese sent Engurait to serve at Christ the Redeemer Parish in Thibodaux.
+Engurait was appointed pastor of St. Bridget Parish in Schriever in January 2017.

 Diocesan leadership

-In 2016, Engurait was appointed Moderator of the Curia and in 2017 he became Vicar General of the diocese.
-Following the death of Bishop Mario Dorsonville in January 2024, Engurait served as diocesan administrator of the diocese until his appointment as bishop in June 2025.
+Bishop Shelton Fabre appointed Engurait as moderator of the curia in 2016.
+The next year, he was named vicar general of the diocese.
+Following the death of Bishop Mario Dorsonville in January 2024, Engurait was named diocesan administrator of the diocese.
+He served in this role until June 2025.

-Episcopacy
+Bishop of Houma-Thibodaux

 On June 5, 2025, Pope Leo XIV appointed Engurait as the sixth bishop of Houma-Thibodaux.
-He was consecrated on September 5, 2025.
+He was consecrated at the Stopher Gymnasium of Nicholls State University in Thibodaux on September 5, 2025 by Archbishop Gregory Michael Aymond.